Skip to content

 • Backup: A typo in the password makes data permanently unrecoverable → confirmation required

-• Restore: A typo simply fails decryption (safe, reversible error) → single prompt for UX
+• Restore: A typo simply fails decryption (safe, reversible error) → single prompt is sufficient

 Basic usage